harshitbhatt18/Nano-CC-Compiler/README.md

 ### Windows Compatibility Note

 For Windows users:
-- The application uses a .bat file for running the compiler process
+- The application uses both .bat and .ps1 files for running the compiler process
 - If you encounter issues, make sure you have GCC installed and added to your PATH
 - You can use MinGW, Cygwin, or the GCC that comes with Windows Subsystem for Linux (WSL)

 ## How It Works

-1. User writes C code in the editor
+1. User writes C/C++ code in the editor
 2. Code is sent to the Node.js backend
-3. Backend saves the code to a file and runs the compiler script
+3. Backend processes the code through multiple phases:
-4. Compiler script processes the code and generates:
-   - Parse table (lexical phase)
-   - Symbol table (semantic phase)
+   - Lexical analysis (token generation)
-   - Constant table (semantic phase)
+   - Syntax analysis (parse table generation)
+   - Semantic analysis
-5. Results are sent back to the frontend and displayed
+4. Results are sent back to the frontend and displayed
+5. The compiled program can be executed and its output viewed in the terminal

 ## Future Plans

 - Implement full Lex/Yacc integration
 - Add syntax tree visualization
-- Support for more C language features
+- Support for more C/C++ language features
 - Better error handling and debugging tools
+- Integration with LLVM for better code generation
+- Support for multiple compiler backends

 ## License